Skip to content

 • < 0.5 (The Death Zone): You are burning cash with almost no return.
 This typically signals a fundamental product-market fit issue or a catastrophic churn problem.

-It is worth noting that Private Equity (PE) backed firms often target a Magic Number above 1.2, achieved not just by growing faster, but by ruthlessly cutting unproductive marketing spend.
+It is worth noting that Private Equity (PE) backed firms often target a Magic Number above 1.2, achieved not just by growing faster, but by rigorously cutting unproductive marketing spend.
 Conversely, ICONIQ Growth's 2025 report highlights that "AI-native" companies are achieving Magic Numbers well above 1.5 due to leaner headcounts and product-led growth (PLG) motions.

 The "Churn" Trap